 Answering these questions honestly and thoroughly will hopefully provide you with a deeper insight into your patterns of behavior.
 Use these insights to help you make better choices moving forward.

-When Under Pressure Situations
+Six Things to do When Under Pressure Situations

-In order to make the right decision you will need to stay calm, centered and focused on the right things and in the right way.
+In order to make the right decision, you will need to stay calm, centered and focused on the right things and in the right way.
 Here are some suggestions:

 Immediately Remove Yourself from the Situation